Take Your Seat Banner

 This week, work out where you could practice secure behaviour, even if you don’t feel it yet.

-If you usually withdraw, stay present through one uncomfortable conversation.
+If you usually run for the hills when things get close, try to stay present through one uncomfortable conversation.

 Every small repair is a ‘sculpting’ moment.